Sensory Processing Disorder in Children At School

 Sensory processing disorder in children is becoming more recognized among health professionals and educators.
 These children are often misunderstood and may be incorrectly labeled as ADD, learning disabled, slow, clumsy or naughty.

-Identifying their areas of difficulty is a vital first step towards helping children achieve their potential.
+Identifying your child's specific areas of challenge is a vital first step towards helping your child achieve their best learning experience.

 1) A Sensory Defensive Child